insight-platform/Savant/README.md

 ## Runs On Nvidia Hardware

-- Nvidia Jetson NX, Xavier AGX;
+- Nvidia Jetson NX/AGX, Orin Nano/NX/AGX;
 - Nvidia Turing GPU;
 - Nvidia Ampere GPU;
-- Nvidia Hopper, hopefully - haven't chance to get it yet :-)
+- Nvidia Hopper, hopefully, we did not have a chance to try it yet :-)

 ## About Nvidia DeepStream